 For example, you can try making dal ki kachori with Urad dal (washed horse beans) or yellow moong dal.
 Basically, make the kachori with yellow split peas.
-The dal ki kachori would be typical of the cuisine of the Uttar Pradesh province as well as Rajasthan.

 In addition, if you ever visit Rajasthan, you might come across pyaaj kachori (onion kachori).
 Onions add a slightly sweet note to the flatbread.
 This version is in fact very famous.

 This version is the New Delhi version of the aloo ki kachori.
 Similarly to the dal ki kachori, they are filled with lentils.
 However, they are covered with sauce and served with raw onion topping – as a chaat.